White Paper

 Training stakeholders on all of Microsoft’s licensing/subscription permutations and the detailed nuances of various options is a heavy lift.
 There are thousands of SKUs, they change frequently and use rights vary, and best-fit contracting options evolve.
 While IT procurement professionals are front and center in Microsoft contracting and negotiations, most don’t have the bandwidth to become experts on all aspects of Microsoft purchasing (especially licensing and subscription options and their consequences).

-Microsoft Enterprise Agreement (EA)
+Microsoft Enterprise Agreement (Microsoft EA): The Basics

 The Microsoft EA is the most common contracting vehicle for enterprise customers.
 It’s a contractual relationship directly with Microsoft, and Microsoft sets the pricing.